sanmai/console/README.md

 ### Custom Provider Configuration

-In addition to auto-discovery, you can specify a single command provider class:
+In addition to auto-discovery, you can specify a custom command provider:

 ```json
 {